Cali Valle Del Cauca Department, Colombia Travel Guide

 Common in areas like The Alamo city, with dorm beds and private rooms.
 Popular with budget travelers and solo adventurers looking to meet others.
 Hostels often include communal areas, kitchens, and social events or tours.

 Not available within the city center of Cali.
-For camping, look for options in the surrounding rural or mountainous areas, like near Parque Nacional Natural Farallones de Cali.
+For outdoor camping, look for options in the surrounding rural or mountainous areas, like near Parque Nacional Natural Farallones de Cali.

 Each area is a distinct character, amenities, and proximity to attractions.